BirdeeHub/nixCats-nvim/README.md

 However that also means the regularCats package must be cloned locally.

 You should clone regularCats to your ~/.config/ directory and make sure the filename is ```nixCats-nvim``` so that you can still keep everything in the same place when you do this.

-If it is named something else, you will have to change configDirName in the settings section of flake.nix, or the name of the directory.
+To change this name, you can to change configDirName in the settings section of flake.nix, or the name of the directory.
 This also affects .local and the like.

-If you want to add it to another flake, choose one of these methods:
+If you want to add it to another flake, there are many methods.
+Here is an illustration of a few.

+You could run nix build on a directory containing only the following as a flake.nix

+outside of having separate packages in one configuration, The other option shown is your main form of options you create.

+That being, the ablity to choose which categories you wish to include from within another flake.

+You can make the categories however you wish when you add plugins to flake.nix and/or require('nixCats') in your lua and retrieve the value.

 ```nix
 {